Best Books From 2017

 Book Summary

-Killers of the Flower Moon is a non-fiction tale featuring a plot that seems like it has to be fiction.
+Killers of the Flower Moon is a nonfiction story with a plot that seems like it should be fiction.

 Finding oil within their land, the Osage Indian Nation became the richest people per capita in the world.
 The wealth attracted a whole host of bad characters, leading to murders and other vicious crimes.

-This tale also represents the first time we see J. Edgar Hoover show up in the history books, as a young FBI director leading the first major homicide investigation in the organization’s history.
+This story also represents the first time we see J. Edgar Hoover show up in the history books, as a young FBI director leading the first major homicide investigation in the organization’s history.

 The Book Girls Say…

-This book is a great companion to the 2023 Martin Scorcese film by the same name, which stars Leonardo DiCaprio, Al Pacino, and Lily Gladstone.
-Scorcese worked closely with the Osage Tribe and filmed in Oklahoma to share this tragic piece of history authentically.
+This book is a great companion to the 2023 Martin Scorsese film by the same name, which stars Leonardo DiCaprio, Al Pacino, and Lily Gladstone.
+Scorcese worked closely with the Osage Tribe and filmed in Oklahoma to authentically share this tragic piece of history.

 Book Girls’ Readers Rate This Book